syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/DefineAnnotation.md

 ## Multiple Annotations

-You can add any number of Annotations to a Node or Connector.
+You can add any number of annotations to a node or connector.
 For sample, please refer to [MultipleAnnotation](https://www.syncfusion.com/downloads/support/directtrac/239374/ze/MultipleAnnotation-2076131568 "MultipleAnnotation").

 {% tabs %}